Ataroth

 Ataroth (עטרות ‘Ǎṭārōṯ) is the name of two or three Iron Age cities mentioned in the Hebrew Bible and the Mesha Stele.

 Etymology

 Atarot(h) may mean "crowns" or "cattle pens" in Hebrew.

 Mesha Stele

 The Mesha Stele from about 840 BC was erected commemorating Mesha's victory over the "son" of Omri, but he fails to say which one.
 He states that he massacred all the Israelites at Ataroth as satisfaction for the blood lust of Chemosh and Moab.
 He adds that he captured Nebo (Ataroth) and killed everybody, 7,000 men, boys, women, girls, and maidens, because he had dedicated it to the goddess Ashtar-Chemosh.

 Hebrew Bible and identification

-In the Hebrew Bible, the name Ataroth refers to one of two or perhaps three towns:
+In the Hebrew Bible, the name Ataroth refers to two or perhaps three towns: